-Between last year’s Rogue One: A Star Wars Story, and the upcoming The Last Jedi, it’s a great time to be a Star Wars fan.
-That is, unless you walked out of The Force Awakens dying for the next chapter in Rey and Finn’s story … and have been slowly crushed by the suspense ever since.
+It's a great time to be a Star Wars fan.
+That is, unless you walked out of The Last Jedi dying for the next chapter in the story… and have been slowly crushed by the suspense ever since.

 Thankfully, Star Wars isn’t the only space opera in the game.
 Science fiction is full of adventures set in space, focused on intergalactic combat, dramatic twists, and gallant romance.
 Here are a few excellent stories to keep you occupied while you wait, no matter how impatiently.